rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/Pyramid of Pain.md

 ## IP Address (Easy)
 An IP address is used to identify any device connected to a network.
 These devices range from desktops, servers, and even CCTV cameras.
 We rely on IP addresses to send and receive the information over the network.

 The knowledge of the IP addresses a threat actor uses can be valuable.
 The most common defense tactic is to block, drop, or deny inbound requests from these IP addresses on the perimeter or firewall.
+This tactic is often not bulletproof as it’s trivial for an experienced adversary to recover simply by using a new public IP address.

+Fast Flux is a DNS technique of having multiple IP addresses associated with a domain name, which is constantly changing.
+This technique is primarily used by threat actors or botnets to hide phishing, web proxying, malware delivery, and malware C2 activities.
+As a result of this, defenders find it challenging to carry out successful IP blocking.
+## Domain Names (Simple)
+Domain Names can be thought as simply mapping an IP address to a string of text.
+A domain name can contain a domain and a top-level domain ([evilcorp.com](http://evilcorp.com/)) or a sub-domain followed by a domain and top-level domain ([tryhackme.evilcorp.com](http://tryhackme.evilcorp.com/)).

+Domain names can be a little more of a pain for the attack to change, as they would most likely need to purchase a domain and modify its DNS records.
+However, many DNS providers have loose standards and provide APIs to make it easier for the attacker to change the domains.